ND Logo

 Evolutionary Robotics Simulated Robot

-Optimized a simulated robot for locomotion in diverse environments using evolutionary algorithms.
+A simulated robot optimized for locomotion in diverse environments using evolutionary algorithms

 Under the guidance of Professor Josh Bongard, I worked on a project to evolve the locomotion capabilities of a simulated robot in various environments.
 Through evolutionary algorithms, I evolved a neural network to achieve optimal performance.
 Throughout the semester, I explored different strategies and techniques to continually improve the robot's adaptability and efficiency.